2 Truths and a Lie

 Here are some facts about Lisa – which one do you think is a lie?

 - I was in an emergency crash landing on an airplane.

 - I have completed 7 marathons.

 A globally recognized innovation leader and futurist, Lisa founded FutureThink in 2003 to provide a simple approach to the otherwise complicated topic of innovation.
-Working with leading brands such as Starwood, Merck, and Bosch, futurethink has become the largest source of innovation research, tools, and training curricula in the world.
-She is the author of Why Simple Wins: Escape the Complexity Trap and Get to Work That Matters; and Kill the Company: End the Status Quo, Start an Innovation Revolution, which was named one of the Best Business Books of 2012 by booz&co.
+Working with leading such as Google, Merck, and P&G, FutureThink has become the largest source of simplification and innovation tools and training in the world.
+She’s the best-selling author of Why Simple Wins: Escape the Complexity Trap and Get to Work That Matters; and Kill the Company: End the Status Quo, Start an Innovation Revolution, which was named one of the Best Business Books by booz&co.

 After earning her business degree from the University of Michigan, Lisa launched her career at Leo Burnett in Chicago, where she discovered a gift for applying disruptive trends and ideas to new business concepts.
-She later moved to New York where she built two successful businesses before moving to New York and focusing on the simplification and innovation space with futurethink.
+She later moved to New York where she built two successful businesses.
+Her love of teaching and creativity then led her to start FutureThink.

 With time-management skills that border on an art form, Lisa likes to work hard and give back.
 She has served as an adviser on the boards of the Association of Professional Futurists; Novartis’ Diversity and Inclusion Board and on the Global Councils of the World Economic Forum.
-Among her many academic activities, Lisa is a finalist judge at Idea Crossing’s Innovation Challenge held at University of Virginia, and has taught innovation and creativity at both American University and Fordham Universities.
+Among her many academic activities, Lisa has taught innovation and creativity at both American University and Fordham Universities.